SerpentBit/ovl/README.md

 There are multiple code examples [here](https://github.com/1937Elysium/Ovl-Python/tree/master/code%20examples)

-Simply use `help` on a class/function:
+Simply use the built-in `help` on a class/function:
 ```
 help(ovl.Vision)